Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 5. Double-check the money.

-If you’re taking a mortgage to buy your land check out our 6 financial tips for buying land for your homestead NOW!
 If you’re paying cash, make sure your money is secure and accessible so your transaction can go smoothly.
 What about land leases or owner-financing?
 Make sure you have signed any appropriate documents and have reviewed them with a lawyer or someone who is well-versed in these transactions in your area.
 The last thing you want is to lose the opportunity to buy your land because of lost money or shady business practices.

 If you want to know more about our off-grid cordwood homestead project, click here.
 Like this content?
 Be sure to share it!
 Join us on Pinterest, Facebook, and Instagram for more building and homesteading goodies that don’t necessarily make it to the blog.
 Thanks!